Inside visits and special features are shown in UPPERCASE in the tour description.

 WASHINGTON DC–NIAGARA FALLS, CANADA.
 A scenic day as you head north through Pennsylvania Dutch Country, home of the Amish and Mennonite religious sects.
 Then, along the Susquehanna River to Williamsport, the birthplace of Little League baseball and site of the league’s annual “World Series.”
 Later, cross the Rainbow Bridge to Canada and arrive at Niagara Falls, Ontario, for your overnight stay.

 NIAGARA FALLS, CANADA–DEARBORN AREA.
 This morning, board your Niagara Falls SIGHTSEEING CRUISE for amazing close-up views from the base of the falls.
 Then, travel the Niagara Parkway, admiring the sweeping landscapes of this scenic countryside.
-Head southwest and cross the farmlands and vineyards of Ontario.NOTE:Operation of the Niagara Falls sightseeing cruise is subject to favorable weather and/or river conditions.
+Head southwest and cross the farmlands and vineyards of Ontario, to Dearborn, a suburb of Detroit.NOTE:Operation of the Niagara Falls sightseeing cruise is subject to favorable weather and/or river conditions.
 If unfavorable conditions exist, a walking tour of the scenic tunnels will be substituted.

 CHICAGO.
 Today is free for independent activities.
 Perhaps take an optional cruise on Lake Michigan and through the locks of the Chicago River.

 CHICAGO–MADISON–MINNEAPOLIS.
 First stop today is Madison.
 A vibrant city, situated between two sparkling lakes.
 A photo stop at the capitol before making our way to Minnesota—the “Land of 10,000 Lakes.”

+MINNEAPOLIS.
+EXCURSION TO THE MALL OF AMERICA.
 Enjoy an orientation tour of the bustling downtown area of Minneapolis before reaching the MALL OF AMERICA, the largest shopping mall in the United States, featuring an extensive range of retail, restaurants, and entertainment.

 MINNEAPOLIS–MITCHELL–PIERRE.
 Into the rich farmlands of South Dakota, homeland of the great Sioux Indian Nation.
 Stop in Mitchell to see the CORN PALACE, a remarkable Moorish-style building where the interior and exterior are covered with designs of corn outlined with grasses and grain.
 Stay overnight in Pierre, the state’s capital.